biocore/qiime/doc/scripts/poller.rst

 	**[REQUIRED]**

 	-f, `-`-check_run_complete_file
-		path to file containing a list of files that must exist to declare a run complete [REQUIRED]
+		Path to file containing a list of files that must exist to declare a run complete [REQUIRED]

 	**[OPTIONAL]**